 “I was travelling down to Bayonne, to meet my family.
-It was my brother’s birthday and they have a little châteaux down there.
-I decided to drive there, rather than fly.
-I thought as I was going to be spending a lot of time with my siblings and their kids over the next few days, it might not be the best idea to travel with them.
+My brother’s birthday was coming up and they have a little châteaux down there.
+I decided to drive down rather than fly.
+I thought as I would be spending a lot of time with my siblings and their kids over the next few days, it might not be the best idea to travel with them.
 You know what families are like.
 I mean, I love them, but a whole week in each other’s pockets?
 No thanks.

 “I stopped over in Bordeaux to visit a friend before setting out on the final leg of my journey.
 I’d done this trip before, but I’d never travelled to Bayonne on this route, so most of it was new to me.

 “Eventually I found myself on this forest road, about two lanes wide, and I hadn’t seen another car for miles.
 There were trees everywhere, as far as I could see on either side, all these different greens.
-It was really quite stunning.
+It looked quite stunning.

 “Then I came across something very odd.

 “There was a little car stopped in front, longways and kind of half off the road.
-It’s doors were open and there was luggage scattered across the dirt.
+It’s doors were open and luggage scattered across the dirt.

 “But that wasn’t the strangest thing.

-“I slowed down a little as I got closer, and I saw there was a couple, a man and a woman, laying in the road.
+“I slowed down a little as I got closer, and I saw a couple, a man and a woman, laying in the road.
 They were both still and facing away from me.”

 I ask what she did next.

 “I wasn’t sure what to do.
 I knew that I should stop and see if they were okay, but there was something off about the whole thing.
 It just didn’t look right.
-Every fibre in my body was telling me to just get out of there.
+Every fibre in my body told me to just get out of there.

 “I saw that if I went off the road a little I could get around them without hitting them.